You are hereControlling Smells & Odors in The Grow Room

 Why 6 inches?
 6" fans are strong enough to exhaust the air from nearly any small-scale grow.
 Unlike 4" fans which are often too weak for 4" carbon filters & will not fit standard air-cooled grow lights.
 8" and bigger filters are generally for more commercial applications; they require extremely powerful (and expensive $$$) fans suitable to moving huge amounts of air from a large enclosed area, plus they can't be hooked up directly to standard grow lights.

 2.)
 Match up CFM rating between fan and carbon filter

-Make sure the "CFM" rating of the carbon filter is the same or lower than the one listed on your fan.
-This ensures maximum efficiency - if your fan is not strong enough to pull air through your filter, the air won't get properly scrubbed of odors.
+Make sure the "CFM" rating of the carbon filter is the same or slightly higher than the one listed on your fan.
+This ensures maximum efficiency but also has an added security benefit: it makes sure your carbon filter is only taking in as much air as it can effective scrub for odors.

 Recommended 6" Carbon Filter setup

 Fits any standard 400W, 600W & 1000W MH/HPS system - learn more about MH/HPS grow lights

 3.)
 Install fan and filter into exhaust system

 Refer to the diagram below to see how a carbon filter should be set up in your exhaust system.
 The carbon scrubber being placed at the back of the exhaust system minimizes risk of flowering cannabis smell escaping.

 Learn more about setting up a grow light with an exhaust: